skac112/fractalizer/README.md

 # About
-Library for creating vector graphics by transforming simple shapes into complex ones.
+Fractalizer is a library for creating vector graphics by transforming simple shapes into complex ones.

 # Essentials